DKU-StarLab/LevelDB-with-SLR-Prediction-Search/README.md

 - Edit do.sh to edit the path.
 - If there is permission error, please run >chmod +x do.sh
 - If there is bad interpreter error, please run >sed -i -e 's/\r$//' do.sh
+- Make sure you have cmake and g++ installed